 pg_hba.conf file of the database server contains the following entry for connecting from EDB*Plus on the remote host:

 On the remote host where EDB*Plus is invoked, the Linux user account named

 user contains the certificate and keystore files in its

 Alternatively, without placing the certificate and keystore files in

-Note that in both cases the database user name used to log into EDB*Plus is
+In both cases the database user name used to log into EDB*Plus is

 pg_hba.conf file with the

 pg_ident.conf file are used as described in Steps 8 and 9 of Configuring SSL on EDB Postgres Advanced Server.